We open at 7:00 PM most Friday evenings. Visitors are welcome, but if you are planning a special trip, please contact us beforehand to confirm.

 Click link in the picture to see more on the Northwick Layout page

-Our new small ‘0’ layout, ‘West Brompton’, is proceeding apace.
-With track fixed and wiring complete, the team have turned to the the station buildings.
-Whilst some construction was done at home, a Friday evening work session provided an opportunity to see this building temporarily in place.
+Our new small ‘0’ layout, ‘West Brompton’, is progressing steadily.
+With the track secured and wiring finished, the team has shifted focus to the station buildings.
+Although some construction took place at home, a Friday evening work session offered the chance to position the building temporarily for review.

 Model 1:43.
 District Ry Train Shed -West Brompton station. interior of roof and footbridge